aridjayarecipes/cutesrecipes.web.app/content/post/1900-recipe-of-speedy-fried-brussel-sprouts-with-carrots-and-zucchini.md

 1. Take 1 medium sliced carrot; 1 small sliced zucchini; 3 cloves of garlic

 And now that Brussels sprouts season has officially rolled back around again, you can pretty much How To Cut Brussels Sprouts: While your oven is pre-heating, give all of those sprouts a good Leftover boiled or steamed b.sprouts are good fried up with leftover boiled potatoes, similar to bubble.
 After trying these roasted Brussels sprouts and carrots, you may never want to eat them any other way. ?
 Sweet carrots roasted with savory Brussels sprouts in a honey and soy glaze give them a perfect, caramelized texture.
-But wait- there&#39;s extra goodness to this side that you won&#39;t want to miss!
+But wait- there's extra goodness to this side that you won't want to miss!

 <!--inarticleads2-->